 Virtually all IPO registration statements receive comments.
-The SEC staff will generally issue a comment letter within 30 days from the date the registration statement is filed (whether submitted confidentially or publicly on EDGAR).
-According to the SEC's Fiscal Year 2016 Annual Performance Report, available at https://www.sec.gov/files/secfy18congbudgjust.pdf, in 2016 the SEC staff issued initial comments within an average of 25.5 days.
+The SEC staff will generally issue a comment letter within 30 days from the date the registration statement is received (whether submitted confidentially or publicly filed on the SEC's Electronic Data Gathering, Analysis, and Retrieval system (EDGAR)).

-The SEC staff's comments will include a description of any deficiencies identified in their review and may also include requests for supplemental information from the company if the staff believes the disclosures do not comply with SEC disclosure requirements or omit information that may be material to investors.
-Each comment letter is unique to the filing and may include comments that require substantial revisions to the registration statement.
+The SEC staff's comments will include a description of any deficiencies identified in their review and may also include requests for supplemental information from the company if, for instance, the staff believes the disclosures do not comply with SEC disclosure requirements or omit information that may be material to investors.
+Each comment letter is unique to the filling and may include comments that require substantial revisions to the registration statement.
 The number of comments in the SEC staff's initial comment letter can range from just a few to 70 or more.
-There may be several rounds of letters from the SEC staff and responses from the company until the issues identified in the staff's review are resolved.
+There will likely be several rounds of letters from the SEC staff and responses from the company until the issues identified in the staff's review are resolved.